practicalli/blog-cryogen/content/md/posts/practicalli-plans-2023.md

 * create deps-new project templates to enhance developer experience

-## Neovim 9
+## Neovim Configuration

-Once Neovim 9 has been released I will refactor the [fennel based practicalli/neovim-config-redux project](https://github.com/practicalli/neovim-config-redux) to improve the general used of Neovim.
-The config already provides an excellent Clojure experience thanks to Conjure, especially when adding Portal into the mix
+Neovim with Conjure has been an excellent development tool for Clojure.
+I initially created the [fennel based practicalli/neovim-config-redux configuration](https://github.com/practicalli/neovim-config-redux) to provide a feature-rich workflow and tools, all via a mnemonic key-driven menu.
+The config already provides a good Clojure experience thanks to Conjure, especially when adding Portal into the mix with the Practicalli REPL Reloaded workflow.
+There is much scope for improvement though, especially around the developer experience.

+Telescope and its extensions already provide an excellent experience.
+Adding the Lazy package manager and Mason for LSP plugins will provide an excellent UI and greatly simplify interacting with packages and parsers.

-The plan is to add Lazy package manager, Mason for LSP plugins and other packages that will provide the tools for a feature rich experience (comparable with [Spacemacs](https://practical.li/spacemacs/)) whilst still having a minimal footprint, similar to [AstroNvim](https://astronvim.com/) and other community distributions written in Lua.
+I would like to create an experience with Neovim that is comparable to [Spacemacs](https://practical.li/spacemacs/)) whilst still having a minimal footprint, similar to [AstroNvim](https://astronvim.com/) although preferably still created using Fennel.

-Neovim 9 provides [a simple mechanism to try out different configurations](https://github.com/practicalli/neovim-config/issues/2), so it is much easier to discover features from other configurations.
+Neovim 0.9 onward provides [a simple mechanism to try out different configurations](https://github.com/practicalli/neovim-config/issues/2), so it is much easier to discover features from other configurations.

 ## Summary